SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Prometheus_Collector.md

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
 It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data, or generate alerts.

-This **Generic Prometheus Collector** driver executes queries via HTTP to retrieve the data.
-This data will then be forwarded to an element using a driver derived from the **Generic Prometheus Base Component** driver.
+This **Generic Prometheus Collector** connector executes queries via HTTP to retrieve the data.
+This data will then be forwarded to an element using a connector derived from the **Generic Prometheus Base Component** connector.

 ## About